John Teariki

-John French "Tony" Teariki (died 5 October 1983) was a French Polynesian politician.
+John French "Tony" Teariki (12 July 1914 – 5 October 1983) was a French Polynesian politician.
 He served as a member of the French National Assembly from 1961 to 1967, and as a member of the Territorial Assembly from 1957 until 1983.

 Biography

 Teariki was born in Afareaitu in 1914.
 He grew up in the Cook Islands, but attended the Protestant School in Papeete until being called home at the age of 14 to look after the family farm, his father having died in 1918.
 He also became a skipjack fisherman, losing an eye while fishing aged 20 and started a sea transport business linking Moorea and Tahiti.

 In 1949 Teariki was a founder member of the Democratic Rally of the Tahitian People (RDPT).
 He was elected president of Afareaitu district in 1952, and was elected to the Territorial Assembly from the Peninsula, Moorea, Maiao and Makatea constituency the following year.
 He was re-elected to the Territorial Assembly from the Windwards Islands constituency in 1957.

 In the 1960 by-election for the French Polynesian seat in the French National Assembly, he was the substitute for Marcel Oopa.
 Oopa was elected, but died the following year, resulting in Teariki becoming a member of the National Assembly.
 He was re-elected to both the National Assembly and Territorial Assembly in 1962, but rarely attended sittings of the National Assembly.
 After the RDPT was banned in 1963, he founded Here Ai'a, and was re-elected to the Territorial Assembly in 1967, although he lost his National Assembly seat the same year when he was defeated by Francis Sanford.
 In 1968 he bought a farm at Taravao, where he raised dairy cows and chickens.